efg-ludwigshafen/song-graph/README.md

 Version history
 ---------------

+### 0.0.6
+- custom bootstrap theme
+- song search field in navbar
+- charts on landing-page expandable to all songs ever sung

 ### 0.0.5
 - bootswatch theme instead of default bootstrap
 - dates in nav with list instead of datepicker